2 Sep 2019, 10:00 — 4 min read

 Also read: The big business potential

 The Committee has made over 100 recommendations to ease the problems of SME sector.
-It made recommendations on credit and equity funding to the small and medium companies, the issue of delayed payments, need for legislative changes, rural enterprises, self-help groups, and creation of a specific fund by the government.
+It made recommendations on credit and equity funding to the small and medium companies, the issue of delayed payments, need for legislative changes, rural enterprises, SHGs, and creation of a specific fund by the Government.

 India’s 63.38 million MSMEs contribute significantly to the country’s economic growth.
 The sector accounts for about 45% of manufacturing output, more than 40% of exports, over 28% of gross domestic product and employs about 111 million people

-In a series of articles, we will talk about the recommendations of this committee and how you can leverage these for your business growth.
+In a series of articles, we will state the recommendations of this committee and how you can leverage these for your business growth.

 MSMEs, across the world, are defined in different ways based on various criteria - turnover, investments in asset and number of employees etc.

-In India, MSMEs are defined based on investment in Plant and Machinery / equipment.
-In terms of Chapter III – 7 (1) of MSMED Act, 2006, MSMEs are classified into Manufacturing and Service Enterprises and are defined as mentioned below:
+In India, MSMEs are defined based on investment in Plant and Machinery/equipment.
+In terms of Chapter III – 7 (1) of MSMED Act, 2006, MSMEs are classified into Manufacturing and Service Enterprises and are defined as follows: